Efficient Large Language Models: A Survey: Introduction

 \item \textbf{Data-Centric Methods:} In the realm of LLMs, the importance of data is as crucial as that of the model itself.
 Data-centric methods focus on the role of the quality and structure of data in enhancing the efficiency of LLMs.
 In \S \ref{Sec: Data-Centric}, we survey efficient techniques that cover research directions related to data selection and prompt engineering.

-\item \textbf{LLM Frameworks}: The advent of LLMs has necessitated the development of specialized frameworks to efficiently handle their training, inference, and serving.
-While mainstream AI frameworks such as TensorFlow, PyTorch, and JAX provide the foundations, they lack built-in support for specific optimizations and features crucial for LLMs.
-In \S \ref{Sec: LLM Framework}, we survey existing frameworks specifically designed for efficient LLMs, addressing their unique features, underlying libraries, and specializations.
+\item \textbf{LLM Frameworks}: The advent of LLMs necessitates the development of specialized frameworks to efficiently handle their training, fine-tuning, inference, and serving.
+While mainstream AI frameworks such as TensorFlow and PyTorch provide the foundations, they lack built-in support for specific optimizations and features crucial for LLMs.
+In \S \ref{Sec: LLM Framework}, we survey existing frameworks specifically designed for efficient LLMs, covering their unique features, underlying libraries, and specializations.

 \end{itemize}